pmangione/FantasyFootballWeatherApplication/README.md

 # FantasyFootballWeatherApplication
-<b>A website that allows users to look up Fantasy Football Stats specific to weather conditions.</b>
+<b>I built a website that allows users to look up Fantasy Football Stats specific to weather conditions.</b>
 <b>https://www.overunderfantasyweather.com/</b>
 <br><br><b>While I am not allowed to post the entire code repository for this application, here are some highlights and code snippets.</b>